The Feast Hooks allows you to add content at key locations in a theme, similar to Reusable Blocks.

 Include category

-You must use either Include category or Exclude Category, but not at the same time.
+You may use either Include category or Exclude Category, but not at the same time.

 Exclude category

-You must use either Include category or Exclude Category, but not at the same time.
+You may use either Include category or Exclude Category, but not at the same time.

 Include post

-You must use either Include post or Exclude post, but not at the same time.
+You may use either Include post or Exclude post, but not at the same time.

 Exclude post

-You must use either Include post or Exclude post, but not at the same time.
+You may use either Include post or Exclude post, but not at the same time.

 Priority